rotki/rotki/docs/usage_guide.rst

 Finally premium users can create watchers for their vaults.

 .. image:: images/sc_vaults_premium_watchers.png
-   :alt: Makerdao vaults with a premium account
+   :alt: MakerDAO vault watchers
    :align: center

 They can add a target collateralization ratio they would like rotki to watch for in a vault.
 If the collateralization ratio becomes less/greater than that ratio then an alert is sent to your email.
 This watcher service runs on the rotki server so you don't even need to leave the application open.

 Below you can see a small demonstration of the usage of makerdao vaults by a premium account.